Home » Pumpkin Spice Cookies with Caramel Frosting

 • Add shortening, sugar, pumpkin, and baking soda together in mixing bowl beat until creamy.
 Add egg and beat until batter is fluffy.

-• Drop by tablespoon onto parchement paper lined baking sheet or into greased mini muffin pan, bake at 375 for 12 minutes.
+• Drop batter by tablespoon onto parchment lined baking sheet bake at 350 ℉ for 12 minutes.
 Remove to a cooling rack and make frosting.

 Never Fail Caramel Frosting

-• Melt butter, sugar, and salt together, whisk continually until butter is melted and mixture becomes caramel, this will take about 3 minutes.
+• Melt butter, sugar, and salt together, whisk continually until butter is melted and mixture becomes starts to bubble.
+The sugar should become one with the butter.
+They should be smooth.
+This will take about 3 minutes.

 Remove from heat, whisk in vanilla and milk.

-Let cool for 5 minutes, add in powdered sugar, whisk until thick and smooth.
+Let cool for 5 minutes, add in 1 cup powdered sugar, whisk until thick and smooth.

 Spoon over pumpkin cookies.

-Keyword baking, caramel, cookie, frosting, pumpkin, pumpkin spice
+Keyword baking, caramel, cookie, family recipe, frosting, pumpkin, pumpkin spice

 Tried this recipe?Mention @eat2gather or tag #eat2gather!